tonypottera24/leak-find/README.md

 # Leak Find

 Leak Find is a tool to embed secret messages into an image.
-It can help you claim your legal right if someone re-distribute your photos on social media without your permission.
+It can help you claim your legal rights if someone re-distributes your photos on social media without your permission.

 You can use the demo website or run the python code locally.